-The SHMVIRTSIZE parameter specifies the size of the virtual portion of shared memory to allocate when you initialize the database server.
+The SHMVIRTSIZE parameter specifies the size of the virtual portion of shared memory to allocate when you start the database server.
 The virtual portion of shared memory holds session- and request-specific data as well as other information.

 Although the database server adds increments of shared memory to the virtual portion as needed to process large queries or peak loads, allocation of shared memory increases time for transaction processing.
-Therefore, it is recommended that you set SHMVIRTSIZE to provide a virtual portion large enough to cover your normal daily operating requirements.
+Therefore, it is recommended